-The custody count in my three counties has stayed consistent for the past two years, yet our cost of care has increased.
-We felt the impact of the opiate crisis in Southern Ohio much sooner compared to the rest of the state, which has now turned into a drug/severe mental health crisis, along with the significant needs our children are experiencing.
+The custody count in my three counties has remained consistent for the past two years, yet our placement costs have increased.
+We felt the impact of the opiate epidemic in Southern Ohio much sooner than the rest of the state.
+That impact is long-lasting and has turned into a drug/severe mental health crisis.
+Many of the children coming into custody now have trauma and behavioral health needs that are more serious than I've ever seen in my children services career and that means they need more services and treatment and often stay in custody longer.
 From January 2013 through April of 2021, the agency has spent \$38,003,191 in placement costs.
 During that time, our costs increased 129%, from \$2.3 million in calendar year 2013 to \$5.4 million in calendar year 2020.

-Between January 1, 2021, and April 30, 2021, our agency had 198 children in custody, with a daily placement cost around \$16,098 per day.
-Of the 198 children, we had 32 children who required a residential/secure placement setting.
-These 32 children, 16% of our total population, cost \$7,391 per day, or 46% of our total daily placement costs.
+Between January 1, 2021, and April 30, 2021, our agency had 198 children in custody, with a daily placement cost of \$16,098.
+Thirty-two children required a residential/secure placement setting at a combined cost of \$7,391 per day.
+These 32 children, 16% of our total population, accounted for 46% of our total daily placement costs.
+This is why placement costs have gone up even though the number of kids in my agency's custody has remained the same for the past two years.
 This is our challenge---these trends aren't going to change anytime soon.